Romário: International career

 As a member of the Brazil national team, Romário won the silver Olympic medal in Seoul in 1988, finishing as the top-goalscorer with seven goals in six matches.
 He attained the status of national hero at the 1989 Copa América as he scored the only goal in the final against Uruguay to end Brazil's long trophy drought in front of their own fans at the Maracanã.
 He was part of the Brazilian squad in the World Cups of 1990 and 1994.
 He scored 71 goals in 85 international matches (including senior and Olympic teams), being the fourth-highest goalscorer in the history of the Brazilian team.

 1990 World Cup

-Romário was one of the most talked about stars leading up to the 1990 World Cup in Italy, but picked up a serious injury three months before the big kick-off.
+Romário was one of the most talked about stars leading up to the 1990 World Cup in Italy, but picked up a serious injury (broken fibula) three months before the big kick-off.
 Despite doing everything to recover in time and being rewarded with a spot in the squad, his lack of fitness meant he was restricted to playing only 66 minutes in one match, against Scotland.
 Brazil were eliminated in round of 16 by their rival side Argentina.